joostkremers/lambda/README.md

 A q-expression is also a list, but unlike s-expressions, a q-expression is not evaluated, (more precisely: evaluates to itself), except when passed to the function `eval`.
 A q-expression is written as `'(...)`, i.e., an s-expression preceded by a single quote.
 Unlike conventional Lisps, this quote is *not* an abbreviation for a function `quote`, it is part of the syntax for q-expressions.

 Q-expressions have the same function as macros in conventional Lisps: they delay evaluation.
 Unlike macros, however, evaluation of a q-expression is not delayed because the first element of the list is a special type of element, but because the list itself is special.
-With q-expressions, functions can be used to perform the functions that macros perform in conventional Lisps:
+With q-expressions, functions can be used to perform the tasks that macros perform in conventional Lisps:

 ```
-(def '(a b) 1 2)
+(def '(a) 1)
 ```

-`def` is a normal function, but is used here to define the symbols `a` and `b` as variables with the values `1` and `2`.
-Because `'(a b)` is a q-expression, `def` can manipulate the symbols `a` and `b`.
+`def` is a normal function, but is used here to define the symbol `a` as a variable with the value `1`.
+Because `'(a)` is a q-expression, `def` can manipulate the symbol `a`.
 Interestingly, the first argument to `def` does not have to be a q-expression.
 It can also be another type of expression, which must then evaluate to a q-expression.
 For example:

 ```
-(def (join '(a) '(b)) 1 2)
+(def (head '(a b)) 1)
 ```

-The function `join` takes two q-expressions and combines them into a single q-expression: `(join '(a) '(b)) ==> '(a b)`.
-This list is of the right type for `def`, so that the symbols `a` and `b` are defined as variables with the values `1` and `2`.
+The function `head` takes a q-expression and returns its first element as a q-expression: `(head '(a b)) ==> '(a)`.
+This list is of the right type for `def`, so that the symbol `a` is defined as a variable with the value `1`.

-Note that most (though not all) list handling functions in Lambda take q-expressions as arguments and return q-expressions: `(head '(a b c)) ==> '(a)`.
+Note that the distinction between s-expressions and q-expressions makes it necessary to distinguish between two kinds of list handling functions: those that return a q-expression and those that return an *evaluated* a  q-expression. `head` is of the first type: `(head '(a b c)) ==> '(a)`, while `fst` is of the second type: `(fst '(1 2 3)) ==> 1`, where `1` is the result of evaluating `(1)`.
+That is, `(fst '(a b c))` will return an error unless `a` happens to be a variable that is bound to some value, in which case that value is returned.

 ## Functions and macros ##

 Functions are first-class objects and can be created with the function `\` ("lambda"). `\` takes two arguments, a list of variables and a body.
-Both have to be q-expressions.
+Both have to be or evaluate to q-expressions.
 Using `def`, they can be assigned to a variable which can then be used as a function in the traditional manner:

 ```
 lambda> (def '(plus5) (\ '(a) '(+ 5 a)))